The SRC can give you advice if you have been accused of plagiarism, which is the offence of passing off someone else’s work as your own.

 The SRC Advice Centre can assist you in a number of ways, such as:

-- Helping you understand the allegation made against you
+- Helping you understand the accusation made against you

-- Giving you guidance on writing a personal statement prior to an interview
+- Giving you guidance on writing a personal statement prior to a hearing

 - Accompanying you to, and supporting you at, any meeting with the School or Senate Assessors for Student Conduct